hipe/tmx/lib/skylab/git-viz/doc/issues/005-the-application-narrative.md

     shutdown after some timeout (feature [#022]).
   • be forwarned: we plan on using 'sleep' to create artificial latency. this is the kind of wicked game we are playing with ourself.

+## :#storypoint-50

+there are filenames that won't pass our "map reduce" "test" to convert a filename "slug" into a const. this is there both as a safeguard to prevent the exception that occurs when we try to dereference a constant with an invalid name, and also this exists to be leveraged intentionally for reasons:

+• if the filename contains one or more leading underscores, for example, this can be done intentionally to make the file (or directory) be ignored by the autoloader. (any first character other than [a-z] (lowercase) will fail the white rx for incoming slug names.)

+• if for example there was a file there called "foo.tar.gz", then the ".gz" would be detected as being an extensioin, and it would be detected that it is not an ".rb" extension, and this would not pass because it is not the extension we are looking for.

+• if for example the file was named "my.weird.class.rb", the ".rb" part would pass, but the other dots in the name would make it fail because it would not pass the white ("pass-filter") regex.

+• if the filename has any captiol letters this would not pass, but the files we are looking for must not have capitol letters anyway pursuant to our [#hl-156] name conventions on filenames.